Joerg-Schultz/PythonKurs/README.md

 ## Classes

-- In Python, there is no existence of “Private” instance variables  (Yeah, this is so OO...)
+- In Python, there is no existence of “Private” instance variables
 - use robot class to introduce concept
 - use protein + domain classes to show
   - a class inside a class